The Community Services Division is responsible for the following City functions:

 The Parks Department is broken into the following sections:

 The Department is divided into the following sections:

 The City provides the buildings, maintenance and core staffing.
 The facilities are operated by the volunteers on Boards of Directors for the Community Associations.
 Responsibilities are defined in partnership agreements established between the City and the Associations.
 The Community Associations work with individuals, groups and staff to determine and meet the recreation requirements of the general public and their various user groups.

 City staff act as liaison between the Associations, community groups and the City and provides support to groups to help them achieve their mandate.

-The focus will be placed on activities that fast track the growth and development of the city’s arts and cultural community, foster a thriving and vibrant arts scene, activate city streets, preserve and promote our heritage, and enhance the overall experience for residents and visitors.
+The focus is placed on activities that fast track the growth and development of the city’s arts and cultural community, foster a thriving and vibrant arts scene, activate city streets, preserve and promote our heritage, and enhance the overall experience for residents and visitors.

-The Arts, Culture and Heritage Department will also provide a readily accessible and direct operational resource with which external arts and cultural community stakeholders can consult and partner.
+The Arts, Culture and Heritage Department also provides a readily accessible and direct operational resource with which external arts and cultural community stakeholders can consult and partner.

 The department is divided into the following sections:

 - Major Events & Film